MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    * `&&` - logical AND operator
    * `Visit.Status = 'Status (Visits)'.Active` status of the record is *Active*
    * `IsBlank(Visit.'Actual Start')` - Active Start field does not have any data in it
+   * `DisplayMode.Edit, DisplayMode.Disabled` - If the above conditions are met, the button will become editable.
+If not, the button will remain disabled.

 4. We would like to enable **Check Out** button when the visit record has been located (not blank), record status is active, and the visit has already started, i.e. the actual start value is not blank.